Arshi Khan Blocks Vikas Gupta Courtesy Shilpa Shinde, The Producer Has A Message For ViRshi Fans!

 - BLOOPER!
 Chris Gayle Danced To Sunny Leone’s ‘Laila’ Not Sapna Choudhary’s Song Like She Thought!

 Arshi Khan and Vikas Gupta were good friends inside the Bigg Boss 11 house.
-They stood by each other during difficult times in the Bigg Boss house.
+They stood by each other during the difficult times in the Bigg Boss house.
 They continued to stay friends even after the reality show got over.

 The duo was even spotted partying together couple of times.
 Apparently, Arshi Khan and Vikas Gupta have blocked each other on social media.